johnrnyquist/Swash/README.md

 Swash is an entity systems component framework.
 The name "Swash" is a portmanteau of "Swift" and "Ash".
 Swash is a work-in-progress.

-## ECS Warning - There be dragons here!
+## ECS Warning...
+There be dragons here!
 If you've not tried to implement anything with an ECS before, you might be in for a surprise.
 It is a different paradigm for solving problems.
 In an OOP world you're think of objects, but in an ECS you'll find it at times crazy fun and other times maddening because you're forced to solve a problem in an alien manner.
 It may be like your first time object-oriented programming if you were mostly experienced with procedural programming.

 ## Process Overview